Researched by licensed + unbiased insurance experts. Learn More

 Whatever plan you choose, know that there is no such thing as the “best” insurance plan – it all depends on your financial situation and healthcare needs.
 If you decide to consider non-Marketplace plans, a wider array of plans will be available to you; however, if you shop for individual health insurance outside the Marketplace you may need to reach out to multiple sources in order to be aware of all the options available to you.

 Buying individual health insurance is all about determining which type of insurance plan — HMO, PPO, EPO, or POS — is best for you.
 The type of insurance plan you select determines how many providers will be covered under your plan and whether you’ll need a referral from your Primary Care Doctor (PCP) before seeing a specialist (eg. dermatologist, cardiologist, radiologist).
 All of the following major medical plans meet the minimum essential coverage requirement under the Affordable Care Act, and therefore grant you access to all the essential health benefits (EHBs).
-This also means that having any one of these plans excuses you from paying the Obamacare penalty.

 Alternative Options: Understanding Other Plan Types